Uncategorized

 Sperm Donation Facts vs. Myths

 We regularly hear from potential sperm donors who incorrectly assume they won’t be eligible to donate for various reasons.
-So, to clear up these misconceptions, here we answer a few common questions and debunk some myths about becoming sperm donor.
+So, to clear up these misconceptions, here we answer a few common questions and debunk some myths about becoming a sperm donor.

 Sperm Donation Facts and Myths